 A treat after a day at the Zoo for children is a visit to this fun San Diego Zoo Kids Store.
 You will walk by it as you visit exhibits but try to keep it as your last stop as a positive way to end the day, if a souvenir is on your itinerary.
 You can pick up plush toys of favorite animals, T-shirts, games, educational activities, and more.

-My favorite thing about the San Diego Zoo Kids Store though is the Nestle Toll House cookie and ice cream stand inside!
+My favorite thing about the San Diego Zoo Kids Store though is the Nestle Toll House cookie and ice cream stand inside which is one of my favorite San Diego Zoo food outlets!
 You can grab a gourmet coffee and reset sad faces with tasty treats.
 The treats are delicious and I haven’t seen anything like it in my travels.

 San Diego Zoo Children’s Zoo (Coming Soon)